MicrosoftDocs/learn/learn-pr/wwl-azure/describe-team-structures/includes/4-define-organization-structure-for-agile-practices.md

 :::image type="content" source="../media/devops-ds-image-101-cd10ac81.png" alt-text="Teams has been divided into UI, SOA, and Data.
 Each team has Email, Voice, and TV.":::

-By comparison, vertical team structures span the architecture and are aligned with skill sets or disciplines:
+By comparison, vertical team structures span the architecture and are aligned with skillsets or disciplines:

 :::image type="content" source="../media/devops-ds-image-103-b26487ac.png" alt-text="Teams has been divided into Email, Voice, and TV.
 Each team has UI, SOA, and Data.":::